 The alarms are sounding – and not the ones heard on your child’s video game.
 Childhood obesity has more than doubled in the past 30 years, according to the Center for Disease Control.

-More than one third of today’s children younger than 12 are considered overweight or obese.
+More than one-third of today’s children younger than 12 are considered overweight or obese.

-Not only are these children at risk for heart disease and diabetes in their adult lives, chances are their health is at risk today, the CDC points out.
+Not only are these children at risk for heart disease and diabetes in their adult lives, but chances are also their health is at risk today, the CDC points out.
 The American Health Association says that childhood obesity is now the No. 1 health concern among parents – topping drug abuse and smoking.

-In Johnson County, 11.5 percent of children ages 2 to 4 who participate in federally funding health and nutrition programs are considered obese.
+In Johnson County, 12.6 percent of children ages 2 to 4 who participate in federally funding health and nutrition programs are considered obese.

-Local schools and health nonprofit organizations also are addressing the issue on a wider scale.
+Poor eating habits and lack of activity are the primary culprits of excessive weight among American children.
+Local schools and health nonprofit organizations are addressing the issue on a wider scale.